Superconductivity of Carbon Compounds with Sodalite Structure

-On the basis of first-principles calculations, we propose a superconductivity of carbon compounds with a sodalite structure, which is similar to a hydrogen compound with a very high superconducting transition temperature, $T_{\rm c}$.
-Our systematic calculation shows that some of these carbon compounds have a $T_{\rm c}$ of up to about 100 K at a pressure of about 30 GPa, which is lower than that of superconducting hydrides (above 100 GPa).
-The obtained phonon dispersions appear to be similar to each other, and this suggests that the sodalite structure may be a key to generating phonon-mediated high-$T_{\rm c}$ superconductivity.
+\abst{ We investigate the superconductivity of carbon compounds with a sodalite structure, which are similar to hydrogen compounds showing the high-temperature superconductivity.
+A systematic analysis by first-principles calculations is carried out, including examination of mechanical and dynamic instabilities under external pressure $P$.
+These instabilities are classified on the phase diagram for the effective doping charge versus the lattice constant of the system.
+We also present the superconducting transition temperature $T_{\rm c}$ as a function of $P$ for many carbon compounds and a pure carbon system with the sodalite structure.
+Some of them have $T_{\rm c}$ of up to about 100 K at $P \simj 30$ GPa, and the results suggest that the sodalite structure of carbon may be a key to producing phonon-mediated high-$T_{\rm c}$ superconductivity. }